Each bankruptcy chapter offers unique benefits that will differ depending on whether you or your company files for bankruptcy. It's important to know

 Any individual can file for Chapter 7 or Chapter 13 (or similarly, Chapter 11 when the filer’s debt balances exceed the Chapter 13 limits).

 Chapter 7 filers must pass the Chapter 7 means test unless they have more business debt than personal debt—in that case, they’ll be exempt.
 Chapter 13 filers debt cannot exceed current balance limitations, and filers must have enough income to pay the debts required under the chapter.
-Chapter 11, subdivision V filers (it’s available to individuals as well as small businesses) cannot exceed debt limitations and must submit a reasonable plan.
+Chapter 11, Subchapter V filers (it’s available to individuals and small businesses) cannot exceed debt limitations and must submit a reasonable plan.

 It will depend on whether the individual wants to keep the business open, whether the person qualifies for the particular chapter, and whether a specific problem stands in the way of the filing.
 For instance, the more valuable the company, the more difficult it can be to preserve it in an individual filing.
 A bankruptcy lawyer can predict a debtor’s chances of keeping an existing business.